AlexandraEL9/KIS-MS4/README.md

 -   Product names were made up by the developer.
 I used chatgpt to author 'Product Descriptions' for all products.

+-   [Lucid Chart](https://www.lucidchart.com/pages/) Was used to create the Entity Relationship Daigram and the Screen Shots in my User Stories and Features testing.

 ### Media

 -   All images of products are sourced from UnSplash https://unsplash.com/